 California Legislative InformationThis link opens in a new windowThis website provides access to the official California Codes and bills.
 Bill information goes back to 1993.
 Other legislative publications starting with the 2017 session are also available including the Daily File, Senate and Assembly histories, and the Legislative Index.

 CEB ProThis link opens in a new windowLegal research database with federal and state primary authority, a citator, secondary sources, practice guides, and CLE and non-CLE learning programs.
 Access is restricted to current Fowler School of Law students.
 To get a student authorization code to set up a CEB Pro account, email email@example.com.

 Law 360This link opens in a new windowNews service for lawyers covering litigation developments, major lawsuits, court decisions, class action developments and large law firm transactions.

-Leatherby Non-Legal DatabasesThis link opens in a new windowLeatherby Libraries provide access to a large number of non-legal databases across a number of subjects.
-Resources include: newspapers, journals, e-books, dissertations, streaming audio & video, and primary sources.
+Leatherby Non-Legal DatabasesThis link opens in a new windowLeatherby Libraries provides access to numerous non-legal databases across a number of subjects.
+Resources include journals, e-books, dissertations, streaming audio & video, and primary sources.

 New or Updated Resources

 The following databases are newly acquired or recently updated.